adri6412/cloud-saves-server/README.md

 - `POST /register` – Register a nickname and receive an API key.
 - `POST /saves/{emulator}` – Upload a zipped save file.
 Requires the `X-API-Key` header.
 - `GET /saves/{emulator}` – Download the zipped save file for an emulator.
 Requires the `X-API-Key` header.
+- `GET /saves/{emulator}/info` – Return the last modification timestamp for a save file.

 ## Client